Scale your business with our modular plugins.

 For example, with this script, we’re changing the heading size, background color, border, and padding.

-This way you can make sure that the CSS script is applied to the frontend over any other CSS file, or included in the website in any other way.
+This way, you can ensure the CSS is applied on the frontend before any other CSS file or other inclusion on the website.

-Finally, there’s one more way to add CSS style to WordPress.
+Finally, there’s one more way to apply CSS styles in WordPress.
 You can apply custom CSS to the backend using the admin_head() hook as follows:

 add_Action('admin_head', 'my_custom_fonts');